andrelgf1/Test-Driven-Development-PID-Controller/readme.md

 After the implementation of part 2, there were no build errors.

-Coverage was 96.15% for this repository after the first successful build.
-Then, we analyzed the code and made few changes to achieve 96.296% code coverage.
-We had to compromise on the code coverage because our code includes snippets which avoids the program to go to infinite loop.
+Coverage was 100% for this repository after the first successful build.
+But we had to add a code snippet which avoids the program to go to infinite loop, as mentioned in the UML diagram provided by part 1 team.
+That part of the code was not being used while running the program and there were no test cases to check it.
+So, after the changes were made, we achieved code coverage of 96.296%.

-Currently, the two tests check the functions in the class.
-First test will test compute method by assigning random values and the second test will initialize a new value for the time interval.
+Currently, the given two tests check the functions in the class.
+First test will test the compute method and the second test checks the method that initializes a new value for the time interval.

+The implementation of the class satisfies the given class design and successfully passes all the unit tests.

 ## Standard install via command-line